Recovered Bomellida Document Archives

 SUBJECT: METEOROLOGICAL ALERT - LEVEL 1

-A cold front is moving in from the Saskatchewan border.
+A cold front is moving in.
 Initial estimates suggest a moderate snowfall of 5-10cm.
+The committee has determined this is standard and will not impede the holiday observance.

 Page Number: 20